semasuka/blog/_posts/2019-02-10-list-in-python.md

 - programming
 ---

-So far, we have seen one sequence data type which is the string data type.
+So far, we have seen one sequence data type, which is the string data type.
 Python has 6 additional built-in sequence data type.
-In this and the upcoming posts, we will discuss 3 of them which are the lists, tuple and range and see their functions.
+In this and the upcoming posts, we will be discussing 3 of them which are the lists, tuple and range and see their functions.
 In this post, we will focus on the list only<!-- more -->

-let's see how we can use a built-in function to a sequence data type to actually make our code more readable.
+let's see how we can use a built-in function to a sequence data type to make our code more readable.

-we will use the example of the valid IP address checker from the previous post, this time instead of having a counter of the dot character we can actually use a built-in operator that does the same.
+we will use the example of the valid IP address checker from the previous post, this time instead of having a counter of the dot character we can use a built-in operator that does the same.

 ```python